-30 CREDITS, also available for 24 credits.
+30 CREDITS, also available for 24 CREDITS.

-Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
+Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle to facilitate this.

-Course books (must be bought by student):
+Course Texts (must be bought by student):

 Nuevo Prisma Nivel B2, Libro del alumno + CD, Edinumen, ISBN: 978-84-9848-641-4